iExecBlockchainComputing/dev-resources/FAQ.md

 ```

 ### Solution
-To clean up Docker and remove unused images, the main command is docker image prune.
-For a more comprehensive cleanup that also includes unused containers and networks, use docker system prune.
-If you want to delete all images not associated with a container, not just dangling ones, add the -a flag to these commands.
+To clean up Docker and remove unused images, the main command is ```docker image prune ```.
+For a more comprehensive cleanup that also includes unused containers and networks, use ```docker system prune```.
+If you want to delete all images not associated with a container, not just dangling ones, add the ```-a``` flag to these commands.

 ## 🔹 Buffer is not defined